 Our presentation focused on complete reduction systems, their construction, and their use for solving integration problems in the form \eqref{eq:MainEquation} via reduction or via degree bounds.
-It should be noted that, in practice, also incomplete reduction systems can be used in a similar way.
+It should be noted that, in practice, even incomplete reduction systems can be used in a similar way.
+Whether we use it for performing reduction or for obtaining degree bounds, completeness of the reduction system is only needed to ensure that a solution of \eqref{eq:MainEquation} is always found if one exists.
+In particular, a precomplete reduction system consisting of basic reduction rules can be obtained with relatively little computational effort, as mentioned in Section~\ref{sec:RedSys}.
 Given any reduction system for a fixed $L$, we evidently can try to solve \eqref{eq:MainEquation} by reducing the right hand side to zero.
 If zero can be reached for a particular right hand side, we still obtain a valid solution by the reduction system, regardless of its completeness.
 Alternatively, we can also apply \eqref{eq:phi}, or any variant like \eqref{eq:phi2}, to compute an ansatz for the solution $u$ via bounds on the degree of its monomials based on the reduction system.
 For particular right hand sides, valid solutions may still be found via such heuristic degree bounds, just like with existing heuristic degree bounds like those mentioned in Section~\ref{sec:RischNorman}.
-Whether we apply reduction or degree bounds, completeness of the reduction system is only needed to ensure that a solution is always found if one exists.
-In particular, a precomplete reduction system consisting of basic reduction rules can be obtained with relatively little computational effort, as mentioned in Section~\ref{sec:RedSys}.